 You can find out how long each of our safeguarding certificates is valid for by viewing the individual course page.
 Please click here to view our full list of online safeguarding courses.
 Your certificate will also have the expiry date listed on it for your own reference.

 Why do I need safeguarding training?

-Safeguarding training is an important element of continuous professional development (CPD) if you work with or around children in the United Kingdom.
+Safeguarding Training is an important element of continuous professional development (CPD) if you work with or around children in the UK.

 It is a legal requirement for many professionals to have an up to date safeguarding certificate, and there are various consequences and penalties that individuals and companies may face if they are found to be operating without regular safeguarding training.

 If you work in a school, education, or childcare setting in the UK, you risk losing failing your next Ofsted or equivalent inspection and going into Special Measures if any member of staff is found to have an expired safeguarding certificate, or to have not taken a verifiable safeguarding course at all.

 Safeguarding is everyone’s responsibility, and you should take responsibility for arranging regular safeguarding training and maintaining your records seriously if you want to ensure that the children in your care are protected.

 Safeguarding is the act of promoting the welfare of children by protecting them from maltreatment, preventing the impairment of their health and development, and ensuring that they are given the best life changes with access to safe and effective care.

 Child protection is the act of protecting specific children who have already been maltreated or who are suffering, or likely to suffer, significant harm.